lmaran/VerticalMenuPage/README.md

 ...and also added:

- - expand/colapse buttons
+ - expand/collapse buttons
- - auto-close menu for 'small' screens (when click in menu)
+ - auto-collapse menu for 'small' screens (when click a link in menu)
  - no horizontal scrollbar when the menu is manually expanded
  - sticky header

 All in pure HTML, CSS, JS (no JQuery dependency).

 A remark:
-For simplicyty, I've putted together all parts (HTML, CSS, JS) in the `index.html` file so that you can access them via 'View Source' on [live demo.](https://dl.dropboxusercontent.com/u/43065769/Dev/VerticalMenuPage/index.html "Online demo").
+For simplicyty, I've putted together all parts (HTML, CSS, JS) in the `index.html` file so that you can access them via 'View Source'.